Cadey89/PLP-Week-1-Assignment/Readme.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Software Engineering is the process of developing, designing and maintaining high quality software
+Software Engineering is the process of developing, designing and maintaining software systems.

 It is the systematic application of engineering principles, methods and tools to the development, design and maintenance of high quality software systems.